bilde2910/FreeField/docs/permissions.rst

 Members of each group are automatically granted the permissions of all groups below their permission level in addition to the permissions specific to their own group.
 The default groups are set up in such a way that they should be safe for production use if set up properly according to the intentions below.

-If a permission that is reserved to a high-level group is desired for a lower level group, then that group should be granted that specific permission rather than be merged with a higher permission level group.
+.. caution:: If a permission that is reserved to a high-level group is desired
+             for a lower level group, then that group should be granted that specific permission rather than be merged with a higher permission level group.
 Granting users access to permissions they do not need can be dangerous, and the security and availability of your site may be put at risk if you do so.

 Site host
 ^^^^^^^^^